 This grant and loan program provides up to 25% of the cost to make facilities more energy efficient.
-It also offers assitance to those looking to purchase renewable energy systems.
+It also offers assistance to those looking to purchase renewable energy systems.
 A feasibility study is required for a renewable energy systems project of up to $200,000 or more.

-This program offers assistance to entities that conduct energy audits and provide information on renewable energy for agricultural producers and rural businesses.
+This program offers assistance to entities that conduct energy audits and provides information on renewable energy for agricultural producers and rural businesses.

 Each year, Congress allocates a specific amount of funding for these grants, and in addition to these mandatory funding levels, there may also be discretionary funding issued each year.
 Applications are accepted throughout the year, but funding is subject to availability.
 Awards are announced twice a year.

 Over 1,200 small businesses received REAP funding in 2016, totaling over $290 million in grants and loan guarantees.
 Click here to view a full list of first round funded projects, and click here to view the second round of awardees.

 Over 1,100 projects were funded by REAP in 2015 for a total award of over $102 million in grants and loans .
 Click here for a complete list of funded projects.

 In 2014, the USDA’s REAP funded a grand total of over $68.8 million to projects.
 A full list of projects that were funded in 2014 can be found here.

 How can the funds be used?

 - Energy-efficient fixtures, machinery, and equipment (new or refurbished) – both purchase and installation (including reimbursement for these costs only if the costs were incurred after submitting your application).

 - Energy-efficient real estate improvements – both materials and construction (including reimbursement for these costs only if the costs were incurred after submitting your application).